-2010 Business Highlights
+2012 Business Highlights

-2010 represented a year focused on capitalizing on opportunities for long-term growth for our company and stockholders.
+2012 represented a year focused on capitalizing on opportunities for long-term growth for our company and stockholders.

-We have adhered to a disciplined investment underwriting policy and made few investments in assets believed by management to be overpriced.
-This disciplined investment policy allowed us to weather challenging economic environment and positioned us well to take advantage of opportunities going forward.
+We have adhered to a disciplined investment underwriting policy and do not make investments in assets believed by management to be overpriced.
+This disciplined investment policy allowed us to weather the challenging economic environment and positioned us well to take advantage of investment opportunities.

-Also, we have continued our marketing strategy designed to enhance awareness of our company among local and regional operators of skilled nursing and assisted living properties in certain states.
-The campaign highlighted our unlevered balance sheet, our access to capital to invest, our ability and interest in doing small transactions, our strong but small management team and our many years in the industry.
+Also, we have continued our marketing strategy designed to enhance awareness of our company among local and regional operators of skilled nursing, assisted living, independent living and memory care properties in certain states.
+The marketing campaign highlights our low-levered balance sheet, our access to capital to invest, our ability and interest in doing small transactions, our strong but small management team and our many years in the industry.